-The pass rate for the Infectious Diseases Board Exam over the past 11 years has been 100 percent.
+The pass rate for the Infectious Diseases Board Exam over the past 12 years has been 100 percent.
 Among our former infectious disease fellows graduating since 1979, approximately 60 percent are currently employed in academia (engaged in translational or clinical research), about 20 percent are in the pharmaceutical industry or government administration, and about 20 percent in private practice.

 - Through ERAS, applicants will be asked to supply USMLE scores for Steps 1 and 2, a personal statement of career goals, medical school transcripts, and three letters of recommendation, one of which should be from the internal medicine program director.
-We appreciate but do not require photographs because photos help us remember applicants after the interview during the discussions of the candidates.

-Tara N. Palmore M.D., Director, Infectious Diseases Training Program
+Tara N. Palmore, M.D., Director, Infectious Diseases Training Program

 Ericka Thomas, Training Program Coordinator